 The Crucifix has a precious, jewel-like appearance.
 Ultramarine, the most expensive blue pigment, has been used for the background; the rectangular terminals that punctuate its points are decorated with a gilded trellis pattern and the whole object is edged with gold borders.
 Its magnificence belies the horror and sorrow of the subject matter.
 Christ is painted as though hanging upon the Cross.
 His eyes are closed and his body, limp in death, sways dramatically to one side.
 Red blood drips from his palms, vivid against the blue background.

 The panel behind Christ’s loincloth is known as the apron and here, on either side, are figures mourning his death.
-To the left, the Virgin is supported by Mary Magdalene, who holds her firmly by the wrists to prevent her collapsing in grief.
+To the left, the Virgin Mary is supported by Mary Magdalene, who holds her firmly by the wrists to prevent her collapsing in grief.
 To the right is John the Evangelist, whom Christ named his ‘beloved’ disciple, with his hand on his cheek – a melancholic gesture.
 Behind him is a Roman soldier.
-He may represent the officer in Luke’s Gospel who, at the moment of Christ’s death, recognised him as the Son of God.
+He may represent the officer in the Gospel of Luke who, at the moment of Christ’s death, recognised him as the son of God.
 These mourning figures emphasise sorrow and grief.
 Such images were made to encourage meditation upon and empathy for Christ’s sufferings, a mode of prayer particularly promoted by the Franciscans.

 Small painted Crucifixes like this were popular in Umbria, a region of Assisi.
 The workshop of the Master of Saint Francis produced several, some of which are painted with similar images on both sides, like the one in the Galleria Nazionale dell’ Umbria in Perugia.
 This meant that they were visible from all directions in religious processions.
 The wood of this Crucifix is very thin, suggesting it was split in half some time before it was purchased for the National Gallery, possibly on account of damage caused by frequent use.
 A restorer has repainted and regilded the side terminals, probably following the spirit of the original design.